-- Create a variety of natural open spaces and parks for recreation in all areas of the SEDA. - Create trail systems and bicycle paths that make traveling without a car safe and convenient. - Ensure that schools and major town centers can be reached safely with or without a car.
+- Create a variety of natural open spaces and parks for recreation in all areas of the SEDA. - Through future development of a SEDA Parks and Trails Master Plan, create trail systems and bicycle paths that make traveling without a car safe and convenient. - Ensure that schools and major town centers can be reached safely with or without a car.